almamuzliukaj/Newzly/docs/product-backlog.md

 Password must be at least 8 characters

-Confirmation message after successful registration
+Success message after registration

 2. User Login – HIGH
-As a returning user, I want to log in so that I can manage my preferences and saved articles.
+As a returning user, I want to log in so that I can access my personalized content and saved articles.

 Acceptance Criteria: